Super Bowl Gatorade Color Odds And Betting Strategy For 2025

 Super Bowl Gatorade color history

-At the conclusion of last year’s Super Bowl, LA Rams head coach Sean McVay had blue Gatorade dumped on his head.
-It was the second straight year that Blue was the winning color as the Tampa Bay Buccaneers surprisingly used the color the year prior.
-Blue was +310 to win with the Rams and Bengals last year and the year prior been a longshot with the Bucs and Chiefs at +650.
+At the conclusion of Super Bowl LVI, LA Rams head coach Sean McVay had blue Gatorade dumped on his head.
+It was the second straight year that Blue was the winning color, as the Tampa Bay Buccaneers surprisingly used the color the year prior.
+Blue was +310 to win with the Rams and Bengals that year, and the year prior had been a longshot with the Bucs and Chiefs at +650.

 Here is Super Bowl Gatorade color history with betting odds.